veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-radar-chart.md

 ## Overview
-It is also know as web chart, cobweb chart or spider chart.
-It plots the data in irregular polygon.
-All the axis in this chart are connected from a common center point on which data values are plotted.
-This ploting method forms a spider web like structure which gives proper comparison between the data groups.
+It is also known as a web chart, cobweb chart or spider chart.
+It plots the data in the irregular polygon.
+All the axis in this chart is connected from a common center point on which data values are plotted.
+This plotting method forms a spider web-like structure which gives a proper comparison between the data groups.

 ## Usage
 A radar chart is widely used in hospitals, cricket world, industry, etc.
-Let us consider a scenario from a particular industry where a human resource (HR) team want to prepare a chart on the performance of hiring candidates skills score obtained during the selection process.
-In this case, the HR should be able to take a glance of all the candidates performance score.
-This can be achieved using radar chart.
-It will plot all the candidates performance score in a spider web form and provide a better understandability from it.
+Let us consider a scenario from a particular industry where a human resource (HR) team want to prepare a chart on the performance of hiring candidates skills to score obtained during the selection process.
+In this case, the HR should be able to take a glance at all the candidates' performance score.
+This can be achieved using a radar chart.
+It will plot all the candidates' performance score in a spider web form and provide a better understandability from it.
-There are some other popular use cases where radar chart is used.
+There are some other popular use cases where a radar chart is used.
 Some of them are:
 -   Industries
 -   Government offices
 -   Retails